AionSystem/SOVEREIGN-TRACE-PROTOCOL/DATA-PROCESSING-AGREEMENT.md

 The Data Processor implements appropriate technical and organizational measures to protect Personal Data, including:

-- Storage of certification data in access-controlled repositories
+- Storage of certification data in access‑controlled GitHub repositories
+- All transmissions over encrypted channels (TLS 1.3)
-- No transmission of Personal Data over unencrypted channels
+- No transmission of Personal Data to sub‑processors without disclosure
 - Retention of Personal Data only for the duration of the engagement plus any legally required retention period

-- No use of third-party sub-processors for Personal Data without disclosure to the Data Controller
+The abuse detector (`stp_abuse_detector.py`) processes issue text solely to detect prohibited content; it does not store Personal Data beyond the GitHub issue itself, which the Data Controller controls.

 ---